kakaa2993/kakaa2993/README.md

 After switching careers from physics, I've been learning to code for several years.
 I started with Linux, I have found a passion for solving problems and the challenging field.

 *   🧠  I love solving problems.
-*   🤝  I'm open to collaborating on interesting projects as a python developer.
+*   🤝  I'm open to collaborating on interesting projects as a Python developer.
 *   ✉️  You can contact me at [My Email](mailto:kakaa2993@gmail.com).
-*   🐍  I enjoy working with python.
+*   🐍  I enjoy working with Python.
 *   ⚡  I'm open to work.